dgraph-io/dgraph/wiki/content/query-language/index.md

 * Mutations only check the scalar types.
 For example, in the given schema, any mutation that sets age would be checked for being a valid integer, any mutation that sets name would be checked for being a valid string.
 * The returned fields are of types specified in the schema (given they were specified, or else derived from first mutation).
-* **If schema was not specified, the schema would be derived based on the first mutation for that predicate.**  The [rdf type]({{< relref "#rdf-type" >}}) present in the first mutation would be considered as the schema for the field.
+* **If schema was not specified, the schema would be derived based on the first mutation for that predicate.**  The [rdf types]({{< relref "#rdf-types" >}}) present in the first mutation would be considered as the schema for the field.
 If no storage type is specified in rdf, then it would be treated as default type(Dgraph Type) and it is stored internally as string(Go Type).

 ### Indexing